Struggling With Motivation In The Pandemic? Here’s How To Keep Going

 Do one thing at a time

 Linked to the above, take it one step at a time.
-We can only focus on one thing, and trying to think about everything, or even just two or three things, at a time is impossible and will make you feel overwhelmed.
+Trying to think about everything at once, or even two or three things, can feel really overwhelming and impossible.
+Just focus on one thing at a time.

 Plan your day

-If you have things you’re putting off like homework or coursework, schedule these in a plan for your day, and make sure you put the tricky things at times when you are most likely to succeed.
-Plan in time to do this, followed by dedicated time doing things you like and making this time extra special.
+If you have things you’re putting off, like homework or coursework, schedule these in a plan for your day.
+Make sure you put the tricky things at times when you are most likely to succeed, for example if you know you work better in the morning.
+Plan in time to do this, followed by dedicated time doing things you like.

 Minimise distractions